Broken mirror pieces can be glued back together, but the cracks remain.

 Chief watched his daughter drive out of the compound.
 His eyes glassy with tears he was fighting back.

-He glanced down at the piece of paper in his hand, then glanced back towards the house.
+He looked at the piece of paper in his hand, then glanced back towards the house.

 He was not sure how he was going to get her to read it but he knew he had to.
 He opened up the letter to ready himself for whatever reaction to expect once she read it.

 It may not make a difference but you should know that you are the only mother I know.